manassaloi/manassaloi.github.io/_posts/2021-09-24-things-no-one-tell-you.markdown

 **People are not actually kind.
 The same discussions are happening in private groups.**

 - As you grow in your career you start realising a lot of things that you never knew.
 One of it is the existence of these private whatsapp and telegram groups where people shit on other people.
 I have always been the kind of person who would rather pick up a fight in public with someone than shit on them in private.
 But that is a career limiting strategy.
 So what happens instead is that people shit on others in private, but act as best friends on Twitter.
 I have lost count of how many times I have had 1-1 DM with 2 people on Whatsapp where they were actually shitting on each other.
 But bring the same 2 people in a group and they would not say a word.
 - If people were actually kind, I would have been the odd one out.
-Ranting and venting on Twitter and Whatsapp.
-But what is actually true is that most people lack the courage to voice their opinions for fear of public disagreement.
+But they are not.
+What is the truth: most people lack the courage to voice their opinions for fear of public disagreement.
 Hence they survive in hidden Whatsapp groups where they can shit on others in peace.
-- Also just because you poor people don't know the bad leaders/managers in the ecosystem does not mean others don't too.
-Sadly these info will lie again in these private groups and no one will dare call these people out in public.
+- Also just because you poor people don't know the bad leaders/managers in the ecosystem, does not mean others don't too.
+Sadly these info will lie in these private groups and no one will dare call these people out in public.

 **The world is not as meritocratic as people on Twitter would want you to believe.**